Las Vegas shooter Stephen Paddock's autopsy results released

 Las Vegas gunman Stephen Paddock’s autopsy records were released by the coroner’s office Friday but reportedly don’t provide an explanation into what drove him to shoot at a crowd of concertgoers on Oct.
 1, 2017.

 The documents, obtained by The Associated Press, said that traces of anti-anxiety medication were found in the shooter’s system.
 But because the drug was found in his urine, rather than in his blood stream, he was not under the influence of the medication, the report said.
-Paddock’s body also wasn’t affected by disease or anything that could have caused aggressive behavior.
+Paddock’s body also reportedly wasn’t affected by disease or anything that could have led to aggressive behavior.

 The autopsy showed Paddock, who was just more than six feet tall, was considered to be slightly overweight at 224 pounds, had high blood pressure and bad teeth.
-But he appeared to be healthy and nothing unusual was found in his physical condition, even after experts at Stanford University conducted a microscopic brain examination, according to the documents.
+But he appeared to be healthy and nothing out of the ordinary was uncovered in his physical condition, even after experts at Stanford University conducted a microscopic brain examination, according to the documents.

 DR. MICHAEL BADEN: NO REASON TO HIDE LAS VEGAS SHOOTER’S AUTOPSY FROM PUBLIC